-Rush Neurobehavioral Center is a section of Rush University Medical Center’s Department of Behavioral Sciences.
+Rush NeuroBehavioral Center is a section of Rush University Medical Center’s Department of Psychiatry and Behavioral Sciences.
 We empower children, teens, and young adults with social, emotional, and learning challenges to build on their strengths and thrive in life and relationships.
 We live our mission through exceptional service, clinical and educational innovation, and ground-breaking research.

 Rush is an equal opportunity employer.
 We evaluate qualified applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, veteran status, and other legally protected characteristics.

 Pediatric Clinical Psychologist/Neuropsychologist

 Rush Neurobehavioral Center (RNBC), a division of Behavioral Science at Rush University Medical Center (RUMC) in Chicago, Illinois is expanding.
 We are currently accepting applications for a Pediatric Clinical Psychologist/Neuropsychologist opportunity in Skokie, Illinois.